Visualizing your future hires as vacant positions and adding important data such as compensation is a vital part of the workforce planning process.

 Collaborating in Functionly

-For collaborators that will need access to Functionly for your hiring process, we have different access levels to suit all your needs.
-You can read more about the different levels of access and how to add collaborators.
+For users who will need access to Functionly for your hiring process, we have different access levels to suit all your needs.
+You can read more about the different levels of access and how to add users.

 Sharing for feedback